GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### More computing sins are committed in the name of efficiency (without necessarily achieving it) than for any other single reason - including blind stupidity.
+> ### I have yet to see any problem, however complicated, which when looked at in the right way, did not become more complicated.
 >
-> ~ *William Wulf*
+> ~ *Poul Anderson*

 ---
 ## 🏎 Quick Facts